10 Facts About Stalking

 Fact number 7

-Stalkers will try to isolate you by contacting people you know, people you have known, and people you are in or might get in touch with.
+Stalkers will try to isolate you by contacting people you know, people you have known, and people you are in contact with or might get in touch with.
 Be proactive; let people know what is going on in your life.
-Those who turn their back on you were not worth it to begin with.
+Those who turn their back on you were not worth it, to begin with.

 Fact number 8

 Most people will choose an exciting lie over a tedious truth.
 By telling horrendous lies about you, the stalkers ensure people won’t listen to your truth.
-You are de facto isolated by lies told about you; the lies become your emotional prison.
+You are de facto isolated by lies said about you; they become your emotional prison.

 Fact number 9

 Stalking is to steal another person’s life without killing the person.
 It is not murder.
 But to the victim, it can feel like a slow death.
-So, never forget to reflect on your mental state as well.
-Stalking victims do have a high rate of PTSD.
-Suicide is also a risk.
+So, never forget to reflect on your mental state.
+Stalking victims do have a high rate of PTSD, anxiety attacks, and even suicides.
+If you need help, seek help.

 Fact number 10